lamini-ai/ray/lamini/README.md

 #### How to build: (example commands)

 1. Change dockerfile as needed.
+Note that for `Dockerfile_rocm_base_vllm`, the path to ray is different as it builds on top of `vllm`.
 1. Build and tag with base image info.
 1. Push to Docker Hub.